muratk5n/thirdwave/en/README.md

 ---

 Nordstream 2 has same capacity as Nordstream 1.
-It is blocked though, first by US (due to its persistent strategy around sawing discord in Eurasia), now it won't get turned on due to the war in Ukraine.
+It is blocked though, first by US (due to its persistent strategy around sowing discord in Eurasia), now it won't get turned on due to the war in Ukraine.
 1 and 2 combined gives 130 GW.